-Several years in advance of your actual retirement, you can take some steps to prepare and allow yourself to enjoy this milestone without the anxiety of the unknown.
+Several years in advance of your actual retirement, you can take some retirement readiness steps to prepare and allow yourself to enjoy this milestone without the anxiety of the unknown.
 So grab the sunscreen and take a bit of a retirement test drive.

-Pay off your highest interest rate debt first, usually credit cards, followed by car loans.
+Pay off your highest-interest rate debt first, usually credit cards followed by car loans.
 If you have a mortgage, talk to your financial advisor to determine if it should be paid off pre-retirement or if there are refinancing options.
 You may not qualify for refinancing after retirement due to reduced income.
-Other options to consider are downsizing to a less expensive and easier to maintain home or moving to a less expensive state.
+Other options to consider are downsizing to a less expensive and easier-to-maintain home or moving to a less expensive state.

-Term life insurance is expensive when you get older and it may no longer be necessary for income replacement when you are retired.
-You may, however, want to investigate long-term care insurance, which is less expensive to purchase in your 50’s than if you wait until later.
+Term life insurance is expensive when you get older, and it may no longer be necessary for income replacement when you are retired.
+You may, however, want to investigate long-term care insurance, which is less expensive to purchase in your 50s than if you wait until later.

 Think about how you want to use that hard-earned free time.
 Do you plan to work part-time at something you enjoy or volunteer?
 Prior to retirement, try a few of the options you’re considering; start building skills and a network of contacts.
 Staying involved is good for your health as well as your pocketbook and it prevents you from spending money out of boredom.
 Retail therapy may not be the best retirement plan for you!